Rakesh Mittal

 Joined New York Tech: 2013

-Rakesh Mittal, Ph.D., specializes in the fields of management and analytics.
+Rakesh Mittal specializes in the fields of management and analytics.
 His research on leadership and organizational processes has been published in prestigious international journals, including the Journal of World Business and the International Journal of Organizational Analysis.
 He has also contributed to the literature on data analytics and artificial intelligence in Internal Auditing.
-Additionally, he has presented his research at prominent conferences in the United States and Europe, including the Academy of Management, the Academy of International Business, and the European Academy of Management.
+Additionally, he has presented his research at prominent conferences in the U.S. and Europe, such as the Academy of Management, the Academy of International Business, and the European Academy of Management.

-Mittal earned his Ph.D. in Business Administration with a concentration in Management from New Mexico State University (Las Cruces, N.M.).
-He has completed post-graduate programs in Data Science and Business Analytics from the University of Texas (Austin, Texas), and also holds certificates in People Analytics from the Wharton School, Predictive Modeling and Analytics from the University of Colorado, and AI: Implications for Business Strategy from MIT Sloan School of Management.
-Currently, he is pursuing an Azure OpenAI program on Generative AI to further upskill himself and design Generative AI-related courses for the Management, M.B.A. program.
+Mittal's commitment to staying at the forefront of his field is evident in his continuous learning journey.
+He earned his Ph.D. in Business Administration with a concentration in Management from New Mexico State University, Las Cruces, NM.
+He later completed Post Graduate Programs in Data Science and Business Analytics and in Artificial Intelligence & Machine Learning: Business Applications from the University of Texas at Austin.
+He also holds certificates in People Analytics from the Wharton School and in AI: Implications for Business Strategy from the MIT Sloan School of Management.
+Most recently, in 2025, he completed the Azure OpenAI program on Generative AI and earned the Microsoft Azure AI Fundamentals (AI-900) certificate.

-Mittal is recognized as a "Scholarly Academic," the highest designation for scholars as defined by the Association to Advance Collegiate Schools of Business (AACSB), a global organization that evaluates business school curricula and establishes standards for quality assurance.
+Rakesh Mittal is recognized as "Scholarly Academic," the highest designation for scholars as defined by the AACSB (Association to Advance Collegiate Schools of Business), a global organization that evaluates business school curricula and establishes standards for quality assurance.

 Selected Publications and Presentations